AramidFinance/aramid-zerobridge-docs/concepts-and-architecture/architecture.md

 ### Algorand MultiSig Wallet

-On the Algorand blockchain, the zero bridge treasury is defined by the [multi-signature wallet](https://developer.algorand.org/docs/get-details/accounts/create/?from\_query=multisig#multisignature) who mints ASA.
+On the Algorand blockchain, the Aramid Protocol treasury is defined by the [multi-signature wallet](https://developer.algorand.org/docs/get-details/accounts/create/?from\_query=multisig#multisignature) who mints ASA.

 ### Event Triggering